 The church was constructed between 1824 and 1828 using Portland stone facings, and the later chancel was constructed in 1898 using a contrasting Sussex sandstone.

-DBR Southern has been carrying out masonry conservation and re-roofing work at the church since 2010 to repair extensive damage caused by corroding embedded iron cramps and defective roof coverings.
+DBR Southern has been carrying out masonry conservation and re-roofing work at St. Peter’s Church – Tower since 2010 to repair extensive damage caused by corroding embedded iron cramps and defective roof coverings.
 The works have included strengthening of the nave roof construction, replacement of the aisle roof coverings with zinc, dismantling and reconstruction of the tower parapet, and masonry repair to the clerestory walls.